-Crystalline gold nuggets, also referred to as crystallized gold nuggets, is gold in it's most natural form before it has been weathered and eroded by the elements.
-While placer gold nuggets have been carried along by glaciers, rivers, rain, floods, etc... and have been to some extent worn smooth, crystalline gold is gold that is found still attached to it's host rock (usually quartz), and is usually found in veins and pockets within the rock.
+Natural Crystalline gold nuggets, also referred to as crystallized gold nuggets, is gold in it's most natural form before it has been weathered and eroded by the elements.
+While placer gold nuggets have been carried along by glaciers, rivers, rain, floods, etc... and have been to some extent worn smooth, crystalline gold is gold that is found in pockets or rich veins in the rock, and is often still attached to it's host rock (usually quartz).

 Below are descriptions of some of the mines represented here:

-The Round Mountain Mine in Nevada is famous for amazing crystalline gold specimens.
+The Round Mountain Mine in Nevada is famous for amazing natural crystalline gold specimens and gold nugget crystals.
 In the "Rare Gold Nuggets" and "Gold Nugget Crystals" categories you will see many gold nuggets with trigons, octahedrons, cubes and wire gold crystals.
-In this category are some of the Round Mountain gold nugget specimens that have the less rare crystalline gold without the well defined crystals.
-The gold nuggets in this category are less expensive that the Round Mountain gold specimens in the more rare categories.
-Collectors and investors love gold nuggets from the Round Mountain Mine because of the rarity and uniqueness of the gold nugget specimens.
+In this category are some of the Round Mountain gold nugget specimens that have rare crystalline gold without the well defined crystals.
+The gold nuggets in this category are less expensive that the Round Mountain gold crystal specimens in the more rare categories.
+Collectors and investors love gold nuggets from the Round Mountain Mine because of the rarity and uniqueness of the natural gold nugget specimens.

 The Palmer River Goldfield in Australia is the largest gold field in Queensland.
 This goldfield is situated in a very rugged and remote area approximately 130 kilometres west of Cooktown (named after Captain James Cook who conducted emergency repairs on the HMS Endeavour after it was holed by a reef near Cooktown).
 It is not often that you will see any crystalline gold from this area, as most of the gold is placer gold.
 The area is known for super pure gold.
 Gold found by the same gold prospector in the same location assayed at 97.6% pure, some of the purest natural gold I have ever seen.